Q: Where are your books sold?

 Q: Any other plans for the Crypto-Hunter?

-A: Why yes.
-My plan is to make these stories a trilogy.
-Stay tuned.
+A: My current plan is to make these stories a trilogy.

 Q: In Bigfoot Hunters, why did you kill so-and-so?

 A: No spoilers on this page.
 I will say, if you’ve read the book I am more than happy to discuss it with you and answer any questions you may have.
 If you want to reach me, please do so using the Contact button in the top navigation.

 Q: Wait a second, isn’t paranormal romance just a nice way of saying freaky smut?

 A: You say potato… The reality is, if you call something erotica then some people automatically hide the kids and pull out the pitchforks.
 You keep all the sex, but call it romance instead and suddenly it’s A-okay.
 I don’t pretend to understand.
 Whatever the case, paranormal romance runs the gamut from clean to eye-meltingly hot.
 Cara makes it a point to put heat warnings on her stuff so as to not offend anyone’s bookish sensibilities.